javadbayat/Threading/README.md

     var foo = window.foo;

 This implies that a variable named `foo` was defined in the context of the usual script, and now we want to copy its value into a variable with the same name in the context of the thread template.
-This is a good technique if you need to reference such a variable many times in the thread template and you don't want to repeatedly prepend `window.` to the variable name.
+This is a useful technique if you need to reference such a variable many times in the thread template and you don't want to repeatedly prepend `window.` to the variable name.

 But doing so is even easier if you call the `extern` function, which takes a variable name as a string parameter and copies the variable from the context of the HTA script to the context of the thread.
 For example, the following command has the identical functionality as the preceding example: